rubyforgood/casa/README.md

 ### About this project

 CASA is a national organization with many regional chapters.
-We currenly work with [Prince George's County CASA in Maryland](https://pgcasa.org/) and [Montgomery CASA Maryland](https://casaspeaks4kids.com)
+We currenly work with [Prince George's County CASA in Maryland](https://pgcasa.org/), [Montgomery CASA Maryland](https://casaspeaks4kids.com), and [Howard County Maryland](https://marylandcasa.org/programs/howard-county/)

 This system provides value by: